PerFosseide/Ban400-stock-optimisation/READMEPROJECT.txt

 are loaded into R as data frames.
 These data frames can be used for including or decluding certain shares in the shiny app.

-The shiny app has three different tabs.
+The Shiny app has three different tabs.
 One for selecting stocks, one for selecting the optimalization, and one to see the results represented in graphs and charts.
+It is important to open Shiny app in full screen for the best visual solution.

-In the project, we have chosen to have one master R. file and several sub files for functions and the shiny app script.
+We have chosen to have one master R. file and several sub files for functions and the shiny app script.
 If all the files are downloaded, the main files will collect the information you need from the sub files.
 There are two important main files.
 One for the the solution and results in R Markdown, and one for the Shiny app.

 Explanation of the different files: